The Shrinking Lifespan of LLMs in Science: Measuring LLM Adoption and Obsolescence

 \textbf{Lifecycle compression.} To test whether successive model cohorts reach peak adoption faster and lose relevance sooner, we regress log time to peak $\tau^*_m$ and log scientific lifespan $\ell_m$ separately on release year ($\rho_m$):

 A negative $\hat{\alpha}_1$ indicates compression: each successive cohort peaks or loses relevance $(1 - e^{\hat{\alpha}_1}) \times 100\%$ sooner than the previous one.
 The log-linear specification ensures fitted values remain positive and implies proportional rather than constant compression.
+Because $\tau^*_m$ and $\ell_m$ are only defined for models whose peak has been observed, estimation is restricted to the subset $\mathcal{M}^\dagger = \{m : \text{peak}(m) \text{ observed}\}$; models still rising or plateaued at the observation cutoff are right-censored and excluded from this analysis.

-\textbf{Predictors of scientific longevity and use.} To identify factors predicting lifecycle duration, we regress lifecycle measures $\phi_m \in {\tau^*_m, \ell_m}$ on model characteristics:
+\textbf{Predictors of scientific longevity and use.} To identify factors predicting lifecycle duration, we regress lifecycle measures $\phi_m \in \{\tau^*_m, \ell_m\}$ on model characteristics: